 Savory argues that the 'planned grazing' of cattle on drylands can have a range of benefits, including reversing soil erosion, restoring vegetation and wildlife and sequestering carbon.
-Most notable among Savory's claims about the potential for grazing cattle was that - by following his methods on a wide scale - it could be possible to 'take enough carbon out of the atmosphere; to 'take us back to pre-industrial levels.'
-Upon the TED talk's release in 2013, Savory's narrative was widely embraced.
+Most notable among Savory's claims about the potential for grazing cattle was that - by following his methods on a wide scale - it could be possible to 'take enough carbon out of the atmosphere; to 'take us back to pre-industrial levels.'240 Upon the TED talk's release in 2013, Savory's narrative was widely embraced.
 His talk has now been watched more than 11 million times, and his story was taken up by several documentaries, including the popular Netflix film, Kiss the Ground, narrated by the US actor Woody Harrelson.

-An analysis last year from Changing Markets found thousands of posts from social media users making claims along similar lines to Savory and Kiss the Ground.
-This includes - to name a few examples - the idea that 'regenerative farming with cows is part of the solution' [to climate change] and that cows are 'carbon neutral'.241 While the science of regenerative grazing has gained wider prominence (content from Kiss the Ground, for example, is shared on Danone's website) and media and public attention, Monbiot and many academics have pointed out the issues with the science underlying regenerative grazing and these arguments.242 bon sequestration in soil only has a very limited role to play in mitigating climate warming caused by grazing animals.243 It found that 135 gigatons - or 135 billion metric tonnes - of carbon would need to be returned to soils to balance out the amount of methane emitted annually by grazing animals like cattle, sheep, bison and goats; an amount roughly equal to all the carbon lost due to agriculture over the past 12,000 years.
+In another blow to arguments such as Savory's, a recent paper published in the journal PloS One found that, in direct contradiction to the claims of Savory's and others, grass-fed beef comes with a substantial additional climate cost when compared to meat sourced from grain-fed cows, as it uses up land which could otherwise be storing carbon in more effective ways.245 Other analyses of the benefits of regenerative grazing have also been found to be flawed.
+For example, Sentient includes - to name a few examples - the idea that 'regenerative farming with cows is part of the solution' [to climate change] and that cows are 'carbon neutral'.241 While the science of regenerative grazing has gained wider prominence (content from Kiss the Ground, for example, is shared on Danone's website) and media and public attention, Monbiot and many academics have pointed out the issues with the science underlying regenerative grazing and these arguments.242 bon sequestration in soil only has a very limited role to play in mitigating climate warming caused by grazing animals.243 It found that 135 gigatons - or 135 billion metric tonnes - of carbon would need to be returned to soils to balance out the amount of methane emitted annually by grazing animals like cattle, sheep, bison and goats; an amount roughly equal to all the carbon lost due to agriculture over the past 12,000 years.
 Speaking to investigative climate outlet DeSmog, the lead author called the study the 'nail in the coffin' for the idea that soil carbon sequestration can help the livestock sector mitigate its climate impacts to any large degree.244